lurchmath/lde/docs/api-lde.md

       updated to repsect the change.
     * `value` is the new value, which must be JSON data.
 (No checks are done to verify that it is JSON data, but errors will transpire eventually if non-JSON data is passed.)
+Alternately, `value` can be `undefined`, which will serve to delete the old key-value pair from the attributes without replacing it with any new key-value pair.

 ## Asynchronous API